eliranwong/UniqueBible/README.md

 pip3 install gdown
 <br>(gdown is required for downloading database files stored in google drive.)

-If you use use <a href='https://www.anaconda.com/'>Anaconda python distribution</a>, use the following command instead to install dependencies:
+If you use use <a href='https://www.anaconda.com/'>Anaconda python distribution</a>, use the following commands instead to install dependencies:

 conda install -c conda-forge pyside2<br>
 conda install -c vladsaveliev gdown<br>